DaniiB0y/fiGUI/README.md

 # fiGUI
-A physics cinematic helper made in python with tkinter.
+A physics kinematic helper made in python with tkinter.